Nursery and Kindergarten

 Nursery: Half-Day Program

-Kindergarten: Half-Day and Full-Day
+Kindergarten: Full-Day Program

 The excitement for learning about the world, for growing and for living in a community begins in the nursery program for 3 and 4 year olds.
 The nursery program at Peninsula School provides a loving, trusting, and respectful environment.
 It is socially and physically a friendly, stimulating community in which children are supported and encouraged to make choices, resolve conflicts productively, respect their own feelings and those of others, feel loved, and be loving.